BEHIND THE SCENES: first feature film shot entirely on Prius backup camera

 Green Screen Tips, Tricks and Materials – Chromakey Tutorial

+The story is told through the camera, being used to manipulate the elements while letting the viewer know what they need to focus on and how they might feel.
+Get out there and have a go.
 The camera is used to manipulate the elements of the scene, focusing viewers on what they need to see and know, how they feel about what is going on – the story.
 The composition of a shot affects the mood, sets what elements in a shot are visible and most important.

 Film gate setup for photographic matching.
 In this article we will try to understand how to set the film gate in the cameras in maya in order to virtually recreate the optical conditions of a real camera.
 In this way, no matter what device is being used to capture the images, from the smartphone to the professional camera, we will be able to reproduce the same angle of view in 3D.